virtualscienceforum/virtualscienceforum/moderatorguide.md

 ### Misconduct

-In the event of misconduct from any participant moderators need to take the following actions:
+In the event of misconduct by any participant in video, audio, or text chat, moderators need to take the following actions (in order):

 * Warn involved participant(s) of their behaviour and the possible consequences.
 * Remove repeat offenders from the session.